101 Best Things to Do on Oʻahu, Hawaiʻi

 This is because both trails are among the two longest ridge hikes on Oʻahu, and I only recommend them to visitors who are prepared for an all-day adventure, as they traverse some of Oʻahu’s most rugged terrain, reaching viewpoints that few venture far enough to see!

-With that said, my personal favorite is the Mānana Ridge Trail because I like the hike to the summit better than Waimano, but in my opinion, Waimano has the better summit view!
-Therefore, it’s truly a toss-up regarding which hike is the better choice.
+That said, my personal favorite is the Mānana Ridge Trail because I personally enjoy the hike to the summit better than Waimano.
+However, Waimano has the better summit view, which is why choosing one over the other is truly a toss-up if you’re only visiting the island for a short time.

 Read My Separate Posts: Mānana Ridge Trail / Waimano Ridge Trail